rustyrussell/bolts/12-offer-encoding.md

   - MUST reject the invoice if `invoice_blindedpay` is not present.
   - MUST reject the invoice if `invoice_blindedpay` does not contain exactly one `blinded_payinfo` per `invoice_paths`.`blinded_path`.
   - MUST reject the invoice if `features` in any `blinded_payinfo` has any unknown even bits set.
-  - SHOULD confirm authorization if `invoice_amount`.`msat` is not within the amount range authorized.
   - if the invoice is a response to an `invoice_request`:
     - MUST reject the invoice if all fields less than type 160 do not exactly match the `invoice_request`.
+    - if `offer_node_id` is present (invoice_request for an offer):
+      - MUST reject the invoice if `invoice_code` is present.
+      - MUST reject the invoice if `signature` is not a valid signature using `offer_node_id` as described in [Signature Calculation](#signature-calculation).
+    - otherwise (invoice_request without an offer):
+      - MUST reject the invoice if `signature` is present.
+      - if `invoice_code` is present:
+        - SHOULD reject the invoice if it cannot confirm that `invoice_code` is correct, out-of-band .
   - otherwise: (a invoice presented without being requested, eg. scanned by user):
     - if `invreq_chain` is not present:
        - MUST reject the invoice if bitcoin is not a supported chain.
     - otherwise:
        - MUST reject the invoice if `invreq_chain` is not a supported chain.
+    - MUST reject the invoice if `invreq_payer_id` is present.
+    - MUST reject the invoice if `offer_description` is not present.
+    - MUST reject the invoice if `offer_node_id` is not present.
+  - if `invoice_features` contains the MPP/compulsory bit:
+    - SHOULD pay the invoice via multiple separate blinded paths.
+  - otherwise, if `invoice_features` contains the MPP/optional bit:
+    - MAY pay the invoice via multiple separate payments.
+  - otherwise:
+    - MUST NOT use multiple payments to pay the invoice.
+  - SHOULD confirm authorization if `invoice_amount`.`msat` is not within the amount range authorized.
   - for the bitcoin chain, if the invoice specifies `invoice_fallbacks`:
     - MUST ignore any `fallback_address` for which `version` is greater than 16.
     - MUST ignore any `fallback_address` for which `address` is less than 2 or greater than 40 bytes.